Tranquility (ISS module): Launch, berthing, and connections to other station components

 Tranquility was located in the clean room at the Thales Alenia Space, Turin site until 2009.
 It was shipped to Kennedy Space Center (KSC) on May 17, 2009, and arrived in Florida on May 20, 2009.
 It was officially welcomed to KSC on June 8, 2009.

 Tranquility was launched on February 8, 2010, on board the STS-130 mission flown by Endeavour.
 It was berthed to the port side of Unity on February 12, 2010.

-To accommodate the SpaceX Dragon V2 and Boeing Starliner Commercial Crew transports expected to be operational by 2017, ISS crews began work in March 2015 to configure the station.
-As part of this work, Pressurized Mating Adapter-3 on the port side of Tranquility will be moved to the zenith port of the Harmony module, above Pressurized Mating Adapter-2, to serve as a backup docking port for these vehicles.
-In addition, on May 27, 2015, the Leonardo Permanent Multipurpose Module was moved from the nadir of Unity, to the forward port side of Tranquility to free up Unity as a backup port for Commercial Resupply Services cargo spacecraft from SpaceX and Orbital Sciences.
+To accommodate SpaceX's Crew Dragon and Boeing Starliner Commercial Crew transports ISS crews began work in March 2015 to configure the station.
+As part of this work, Pressurized Mating Adapter-3 on the port side of Tranquility was moved to the zenith port of Harmony, above Pressurized Mating Adapter-2, to serve as a second docking port for these vehicles.
+In addition, on May 27, 2015, the Leonardo Permanent Multipurpose Module was moved from the nadir of Unity, to the forward port side of Tranquility to free up Unity as a port for berthing cargo spacecraft.

 In April 2016, as part of the cargo payload from SpaceX CRS-8, the Bigelow Expandable Activity Module (BEAM) was attached to Tranquility on its aft port for a two-year duration.